Cortical reaction

 The cortical reaction is a process initiated during fertilization that prevents polyspermy, the fusion of multiple sperm with one egg.
 In contrast to the fast block of polyspermy which immediately but temporarily blocks additional sperm from fertilizing the egg, the cortical reaction gradually establishes a permanent barrier to sperm entry and functions as the main part of the slow block of polyspermy in many animals.

 To create this barrier, cortical granules, specialized secretory vesicles located within the egg's cortex (the region directly below the plasma membrane), are fused with the egg's plasma membrane.
 This releases the contents of the cortical granules outside the cell, where they modify an existing extracellular matrix to make it impenetrable to sperm entry.
 The cortical granules contain proteases that clip perivitelline tether proteins, peroxidases that harden the vitelline envelope, and glycosaminoglycans that attract water into the perivitelline space, causing it to expand and form the hyaline layer.
 The trigger for the cortical granules to exocytose is the release of calcium ions from cortical smooth endoplasmic reticulum in response to sperm binding to the egg.

+The migration of cortical granules from their synthesis in the Golgi apparatus to the cortex region has been shown to be mediated by actin filaments in frogs and mice, and by microtubules in other mammals.
+This migration is commonly used to assess and classify the maturity of developing oocytes.

 In most animals, the extracellular matrix present around the egg is the vitelline envelope which becomes the fertilization membrane following the cortical reaction.
 In mammals, however, the extracellular matrix modified by the cortical reaction is the zona pellucida.
-This modification of the zona pellucida is known as the zona reaction.
+This modification of the zona pellucida is known as the zona reaction or zona hardening.
 Although highly conserved across the animal kingdom, the cortical reaction shows great diversity between species.
 While much has been learned about the identity and function of the contents of the cortical granules in the highly accessible sea urchin, little is known about the contents of cortical granules in mammals.

 The cortical reaction within the egg is analogous to the acrosomal reaction within the sperm, where the acrosome, a specialized secretory vesicle that is homologous to cortical granules, is fused with the plasma membrane of the sperm cell to release its contents which degrade the egg's tough coating and allow the sperm to bind to and fuse with the egg.

+Discovery

+The cortical reaction and cortical granules were first observed by Ethel Brown Harvey in 1910 in sea urchins.
+The fertilization membrane had been previously defined by Derbès when he observed the fusion of sperm and eggs of sea urchins; however, scientists believed that seminal fluid or other chemicals that the sperm brought into the egg caused the hardening of the fertilization membrane.
+E. B. Harvey studied the mechanisms after sperm contact that lead to calcium release and formation of the fertilization membrane.
+Cortical granules were discovered in vertebrates first in hamster oocytes in 1956 by C. R. Austin using a phase contrast microscope.